Fake news epidemic hits home for Sedro-Woolley family

 Accompanying the piece are photos of Trump and of an unidentified black man holding a firearm.
 Melom was white.

-“If anything, he (Melom) was a Trump supporter,” Linderman said.
-“I was shocked.
-I couldn’t believe this was real.”
+"If anything, he (Melom) was a Trump supporter," said Linderman.
+"I was shocked.
+I couldn't believe this was real."

 Though the story was later debunked by Snopes, a well-known website that verifies or disproves viral internet content, that hasn't helped with the emotional toll the story has taken on Melom's family.